baselime/docs/sending-data/platforms/aws/aws-lambda/traces/node.js.md

 +++ SST

-To add the config globally to your `sst.config.ts` file.
+Add the config globally to your `sst.config.ts` file.

 ```typescript #
 app.setDefaultFunctionProps({